Australian Couples Estate Planning Bundle

 is property divisible amongst the creditors of the bankrupt.”

-The expressions “property” and “the property of the bankrupt” are defined in s.5 of the Act which commences with the usual words, “In this Act, unless the contrary intention appears -“.
-“Property” means real or personal property of every description, whether situate in Australia or elsewhere, and includes any estate, interest or profit, whether present or future, vested or contingent, arising out of or incident to any such real or personal property.
-“Property of the bankrupt” means the property divisible amongst the creditors of the bankrupt and includes any rights and powers in relation to that property that would have been exercisable by the bankrupt if he had not become a bankrupt.
+The expressions “property” and “the property of the bankrupt” are defined in s.5 of the Act which starts with the usual words, “In this Act, unless the contrary intention appears.
+“Property” means real or personal property of every description, whether situated in Australia or elsewhere and includes any estate, interest or profit, whether present or future, vested or contingent, arising out of or incident to any such real or personal property.
+“Property of the bankrupt” means the property divisible amongst the creditors of the bankrupt and includes any rights and powers about that property that would have been exercisable by the bankrupt if he had not become bankrupt.

 Section 153 of the Act provides for the effect of an order of discharge.
 The discharge operates to release a bankrupt from all debts provable in the bankruptcy.
 The section does not affect any rights to the bankrupt’s property which passed to the trustee by reason of the provisions of ss.58 and 116.
 And by s.152 a discharged bankrupt, notwithstanding his discharge, is obliged to give such assistance as the trustee reasonably requires in the realisation and distribution of such of his property as is vested in the trustee.